 Classes focus on the specific needs of the student, whether that is to work for a large corporation or manage a business as a sole proprietor.
-Students may pursue a certificate or an AAS in Business Management.
-All courses in the certificate apply to the AAS.
-Concentrations within the AAS focus on human resources, entrepreneurship, and general business.
+Students may pursue an Occupational Skills Award (OSA), a Level 1 certificate or an

+AAS in Business Management.
+All courses in the OSA and certificate apply to the AAS.
+Concentrations within the AAS focus on human resources, entrepreneurship, or general business.